 - Arson 1st Degree – Causing Serious Physical Injury or Death as a Result of Fire or Explosion In An Attempt to Produce Methamphetamine

-- Assault 1st Degree or Attempt – Serious Physical Injury or Specific Victim
+- Assault 1st Degree or Attempt – Serious Physical Injury or Special Victim

 - Assault with Intent to Commit Bus Hijacking with a Weapon

 - BWI – Death of 2 or More – 2nd or Subsequent Violation

 - BWI – Death of Law Enforcement or Emergency Personnel – 2nd or Subsequent Violation

 - BWI – Habitual – 2nd or Subsequent Violation

 - Child Molestation – 1st Degree

 - Distribution of a Controlled Substance in a Protected Location

 - Domestic Assault – 1st Degree – Previous Offense Under “This Crime”